Harry and Walter Go to New York: Plot

-Harry Dighby (Caan) and Walter Hill (Gould) are struggling vaudevillians who are sent to jail when Dighby is caught robbing audience members.
-They become roommates to a cultured, wealthy, and charming bank robber named Adam Worth (Caine).
+Harry Dighby and Walter Hill are struggling vaudevillians who are sent to jail when Dighby is caught robbing audience members.
+They become roommates to a cultured, wealthy, and charming bank robber named Adam Worth.
 Worth plans to rob the Lowell Bank and Trust, both to avenge himself on the bank manager who had arranged his capture and because his ego cannot resist the temptation of robbing a bank reputed to be perfectly secure.
 Though in jail, he procures detailed diagrams of the bank's security systems.
-Given his wealth, he's able to bribe the warden and staff to cater to his needs: a large cell, his own furnishings, servants (Harold and Walter), and other perks.
+Given his wealth, he is able to bribe the warden and staff to cater to his needs: a large cell, his own furnishings, servants, and other perks.

-A reforming newspaperwoman named Lissa Chestnut (Keaton) visits their cell.
+A reforming newspaperwoman named Lissa Chestnut visits their cell.
 During her visit Dighby and Hill manage to photograph the bank plans with her camera, then accidentally burn the originals, which enrages Worth, and he orders the warden to put them on the work team that handles nitroglycerin.
 They break out of prison the next day using a vial of the stuff to blow a hole right through the outer prison wall, at the same time as Worth is paroled.
 They meet in New York City; and, by force, Worth manages to extract a copy of the photographed plans from them.
 Dighby, Hill, and Chestnut then band with Chestnut's team of do-gooders to race against Worth and his professional bank robbing squad to see who can rob the Lowell Bank and Trust first.